FUT2 Status

 The "I take the same B12 dose but my labs run higher than my partner’s" or "fermented foods agree with me differently" experiences often track to FUT2.
 Which version you carry changes how to read B12 results, how to support gut diversity, and which probiotic strains actually colonize.

 FUT2 Status is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →